-We recommend reconsidering the guidance on how to determine the components of the total allowed compensation to align the accounting treatment with the regulatory treatment.
+We recommend reconsidering the guidance in paragraphs B15 and B3-B9 to align the accounting treatment with the regulatory treatment.
 In our view, this can most easily be achieved by determining the components of the total allowed compensation by applying the regulatory requirements.
-Alternatively, and associated with more complexity this could be achieved by retaining the paragraph 11 as it is and making the following amendments:
+Alternatively, this could be achieved by retaining the paragraph 11 as it is and making the following amendments: